sigv/IconPackSupporter/README.md

 Props to Nova Launcher for providing good documentation and the helpful features other launchers don't have (yet...
 I hope).
 If you know other launchers support some of the forementioned features, let me know.

+## What about modifying the icons? ##

+Remember, you need to rebuild the application for the changes to take effect after modifying anything.
+It's not really magic... but that would be awesome.

+### Adding new ones ###

+You need to copy the application icon to the appropriate drawable directory just like the other icons.
+Then, you need to add it to `/res/values/iconpack.xml` and `/res/xml/drawable.xml`.
+If the icon belongs to an app (is not a generic icon), then add the app component names to the `/res/xml/appfilters.xml`.
+Then copy `/res/xml/appfilter.xml` to `/assets/appfilter.xml` and copy `/res/xml/drawable.xml` to `/assets/drawable.xml`.
+Done.

+### Replacing old ones ###

+This one is pretty straight forward - if you already have an icon added and you want to replace the graphical asset for it, then you just have to replace the drawable file.
+Simple as that.

+### Removing existing ones ###

+Why would you ever?
+But if you must, delete the drawable files you want gone and remove all the mentions of it in `/res/values/iconpack.xml`, `/res/xml/appfilter.xml`, `/res/xml/drawable.xml`.
+After doing that, just copy `/res/xml/appfilter.xml` to `/assets/appfilter.xml` and copy `/res/xml/drawable.xml` to `/assets/drawable.xml`.
+But really, why would you do that?
+It makes no sense if you published them already because someone is most likely using it and will not be happy about it being removed.
+Unless you didn't publish, in which case, carry on.